The-Marcy-Lab-School/lead-instructor-take-home-challenge/README.md

   - [ ] There is a checkbox input with a label of "Are they friendly?"
   - [ ] There is a submit button that says "Add Pet!"
   - [ ] The name, profile picture, and species are all HTML required fields
-  - [ ] The required fields have a red asterisk in their labels
+  - [ ] The required fields have an asterisk in their labels
   - [ ] All field values are empty on page load
-- [ ] There is another heading that say "Pet List"
+- [ ] There is another heading that says "Pet List"
 - [ ] There is a list of all the pets
   - [ ] Each pet is organized into some kind of a card
   - [ ] Each pet has a name